-I remembered my father having a fondness for strawberry rhubarb pie when I was young, so I pulled out this favorite recipe for his birthday visit and it was a big hit with the entire family.
+I have fond memories of strawberry rhubarb pie from when I was young, so I pulled out this favorite recipe for my father’s birthday visit and it was a big hit with the entire family.
 It is like making a strawberry rhubarb pie without having to deal with the crust.
 Instead go right for the á la mode!
-The recipe is adapted from an Epicurious recipe that includes a coconut custard.
+The recipe is adapted from an Epicurious recipe that includes a coconut custard (a dairy free option).

 - 1 lb. rhubarb (about 4 large stalks or seven small)